salvacarrion/autonmt/README.md

 pip install -e '.[all]'                # everything above
 ```

-See the [installation guide](https://salvacarrion.github.io/autonmt/getting-started/installation/) for Docker and optional extras.
+See the [installation guide](https://salvacarrion.github.io/autonmt/get-started/installation/) for optional extras and GPU notes.

 ## Quickstart